The EthicsMatters Values-to-Action System™

 People who have moral capacity and capabilities are considered ‘moral agents’.

 Many people, however, either are not transparent about or are unable to articulate values or methodology for working through ethical issues.
-They try their best to see and address bioethical challenges using personal training and abilities, but essentially they operate as Secret MoralAgents wearing dark glasses.
+They try their best to see and address bioethical challenges using personal training and abilities, but essentially they operate as Secret MoralAgents wearing dark glasses of uncertainty.

 When an ethics problem is complicated, has potential for wide impact, and involves multiple stakeholders, it is not maximally effective nor efficient to conduct business without a unified organizational approach to biopharmaceutical bioethics.
 Without a unified approach, an organization risks wasting time and money as well as damaging stakeholder relationships.
 When a team utilizes a common bioethics lens that includes common vernacular and common deliberative methodology, they can confidently and consistently reach well-reasoned conclusions that move values to action.